Did you know that meditation can literally change the grey matter in your brain, and enhance cognitive and psychological behaviors?

 Through practicing daily meditation, I find that I have more clarity about the journey I am on in my life, and my purpose has become clearer.
 My meditation practice continues to evolve as I meditate on the my breath and on different virtues or passages from spiritual texts.

 I encourage you to tap into what feels right for you in your meditation practice.
 There are no specific rules.
 These are just guidelines above to help you get started.
 Allow your meditation to be yours, unique to you.
 The key is to not feel frustrated if your mind starts wandering, and not to judge yourself or be hard on yourself.
-Let go of these attachments to perfection, and enjoy the journey of finding deeper relaxation and training your mind.
+Let go of these attachments to perfection, and enjoy the journey of finding deeper relaxation and training your mind to cultivate your natural state of peace and joy.

 During our Weekend Yoga Retreats around beautiful Sonoma wine country, I lead guided meditations that are often theme-based, and may include intention setting or letting go of the past.
 We hold retreats over the solstices and equinoxes, which are powerful times in Astrology to tune into our intuition and inner voices more easily and set intentions for the new season.